Der Stürmer: Nazi attitudes towards the paper

 Hitler considered Streicher's primitive methods to be effective in influencing "the man in the street".
 Although Streicher and his paper were increasingly isolated in the Nazi party, Hitler continued to support Streicher, and was an avid reader of Der Stürmer.
 In December 1941, he stated: "Streicher is reproached for his Stürmer.
 The truth is the opposite of what people say: He idealized the Jew.
 The Jew is baser, fiercer, more diabolical than Streicher depicted him."
 In February 1942, he praised the newspaper, by stating: "One must never forget the services rendered by the Stürmer.
 Now that the Jews are known for what they are, nobody any longer thinks that Streicher libeled them."

 Hermann Rauschning, who claimed to be Hitler's "confidant", said in the mid-1930s:

 Antisemitism was beyond question the most important weapon in Hitler's propagandist arsenal, and almost everywhere, it was of deadly efficiency.
 That was why he had allowed Streicher, for example, a free hand.
 The man's stuff, too, was amusing, and very cleverly done.
 Wherever, he wondered, did Streicher get his constant supply of new material?
 He, Hitler, was simply on thorns to see each new issue of the Stürmer.
 It was the one periodical that he always read with pleasure, from the first page to the last.

-During the war, the paper's circulation suffered because of paper shortages, as well as Streicher's exile from Nuremberg for corruption.
+During World War II, the paper's circulation suffered because of paper shortages, as well as Streicher's exile from Nuremberg for corruption.
 More ominously, because of the Holocaust, the people it targeted had begun to disappear from everyday life, which diminished the paper's relevance.
 Hitler, however, insisted that Streicher receive sufficient support to continue publishing Der Stürmer.
 The final edition of the newspaper was published in February 1945.
-The chief editor, Julius Streicher, was tried at Nuremberg after the end of the war, and after being found guilty of being an accessory to crimes against humanity, he was hanged in 1946.
+Julius Streicher was tried at Nuremberg after the end of the war, and after being found guilty of being an accessory to crimes against humanity, he was hanged in 1946.